Mr. Ndlovu Nkanyezi, ZIMBABWE

 Nkanyezi Ndlovu, a young and dynamic leader originally comes from Zimbabwe; he holds a diploma in Peace and Conflict from the Institute of Peace, Leadership, and Civil Society Studies, an affiliate of Solusi University as well as the Africa University in Zimbabwe.

-He has attended many leadership workshop organized by Churches in Bulawayo (CIB) in conjunction with Dennis Halle Peace Institute in Zimbabwe.
+He has attended many leadership workshops organized by Churches in Bulawayo (CIB) in conjunction with Dennis Halle Peace Institute in Zimbabwe.

 Pastor Nono Muanza Manono, DRC